klstein7/nextjs-wordle-dev-day/docs/01-drizzle-setup.md

-# Checkpoint 01: Drizzle Setup
+# Section 01: Drizzle Setup

-In this checkpoint, we'll set up Drizzle ORM, which is similar to how you might use JPA in Spring Boot.
+In this section, we'll set up Drizzle ORM, which is similar to how you might use JPA in Spring Boot.
 We'll define our database schema for the Wordle clone, which is analogous to creating entity classes in Java.

 ## Understanding the Schema